andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-in.md

 |:---|:---|:---|
 | `REDIRECT`| hash to redirect to| redirects the user to a new/same hash location|
 | `SIGN_IN`| sign in form data (`{email, password}`)| sends an API request to sign the user in|

-## UI
-The screens for the *sign in* route are similar to those of the *sign up* screen with the difference that there is no `username` field in the *sign in* page.

-Implementation for the `src/UI/SignIn.svelte` component is similar to that of the `SignUp` component.

-The [full source code](https://github.com/brucou/realworld-kingly-svelte/blob/with-sign-in-route/src/UI/SignIn.svelte) for the `SignIn` component can be accessed in the repository.

-## UI testing
-As before, we test the UI with [Storybook](https://storybook.js.org/).
-The [corresponding stories](https://github.com/brucou/realworld-kingly-svelte/blob/with-sign-in-route/stories/RealWorld.SignIn.stories.js) are available in the source repository.

 ## Commands implementation
 We already have implemented the `REDIRECT` command, so we will reuse that.